radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/node-details.md

 ### Zookeeper node details

-The Zookeeper node details dialog provides the following information for the selected node:
+The Zookeeper node details dialog provides the following information for the selected node (**waiting for definitions from RL**):

 - Name:
 - Status: